-A. Submittal requirements shall be in accordance with Section 270000-Common Work for Telecommunications Systems.
+A. Submittal requirements shall be in accordance with Section 270000-TC-Common Work for Telecommunications Systems.

 - 2.1 Telephone System Backbone Cabling - A. Provide General Cable or listed cables.
 Each cable shall have unshielded twisted pair 24 AWG solid copper conductors and meet or exceed the electrical specifications for Category 3 cables detailed in the ANSI-EIA/TIA 568B. - B. Commercial Building Telecommunications Wiring Standard for premises wiring.
-The cable shall be riser rated. - 2.2 Telephone System External Cabling To be provided by Maryland Aviation Administration Office of Technology. - A. External Air Core Cable.
+The cable shall be riser rated. - 2.2 Telephone System External Cabling - A. External Cable.
 Provide General Cable or listed cable air core telephone cable suitable for direct-burial or conduit applications.
 The cable shall have 22 AWG solid annealed copper conductors.
 The sheath shall consist of a 0.008" corrugated aluminum shield, with a 0.006" corrugated steel shield and a black polyethylene jacket.
 The jacket shall be sequentially printed with a footage marker at regular intervals.
 A flooding compound shall be applied over the core and to all surfaces of the aluminum and steel shields to resist moisture entry and to inhibit corrosion.
-Terminate both ends of this cable on Krone blocks bracket fixed to the Telephone Termination Backboard or rack. - 2.3 Telephone System Termination Frames
+Terminate both ends of this cable on Krone Ultim8, 8 pair disconnection modules with hinged label cover blocks bracket fixed to the Telephone Termination Backboard or rack.
+Match cable CAT rating with cable.

-S7 271343-TC Communications Services Cabling-1
+271343-TC-1